 This blog post only scratches the surface on litigation guarantees.
 Litigation guarantees are complex title insurance policies but they should be considered in actions involving ownership and liens on land.

 We have experience using litigation guarantees throughout Southern California including Los Angeles County and Ventura County.
-For help with your real estate claim or to inquire about a free 30 minute consultation, contact us by filling out the contact form on the right hand side of this page, by emailing us at firstname.lastname@example.org, or calling us at (310) 954-1877.
+For help with your real estate claim or to see if you qualify for a free 30 minute consultation, contact us by filling out the contact form on the right hand side of this page, by emailing us at firstname.lastname@example.org, or calling us at (310) 954-1877.